 - The applicant’s permit is under restriction.

-- The applicant is holding both driving licence and boat licence.
+- The applicant holds both driving licence and boat licence.

 - The applicant uses photo-kit to finish the last renewal.